HeGanjie/AshLisp/README.md

 AshLisp
 =======

-A hobby Lisp compiler and runtime in Java
+A hobby Lisp compiler and runtime in Java/Android

 ## Usage